tobias-z/tmux-workspaces/README.md

    Your workspaces will be named after the folder choosen from the select command.
    If you select a folder called `$HOME/dev/scripts/my-workspace` then your workspace will be `my-workspace`
 2. Each directory inside of this directory will correspond to a window which will be created when you start the workspace
-3. These directories can optionally contain a `start` and `stop` file which line by line will be executed in their respective tmux window
+3. These directories can optionally contain a `start.sh` and `stop.sh` shell script will be executed in their respective tmux window

 Example: